AnshuSharma9981/practiceGithub/README.md

 # practiceGithub
-this repositery for my practice
+this repositery for my practice.